elastisys/compliantkubernetes/docs/adr/0022-use-dedicated-nodes-for-additional-services.md

 * Status: accepted
 * Deciders: arch meeting
 * Date: 2022-03-03
+* Updated: 2023-01-12

 ## Context and Problem Statement

-We run additional services in the workload cluster, currently databases (PostgreSQL), in-memory caches (Redis) and message queues (RabbitMQ).
+We run additional services in the workload cluster, currently databases (PostgreSQL), in-memory caches (Redis), message queues (RabbitMQ) and distributed tracing (Jaeger).

 On what Nodes should they run?